 The City Council has been persistent in its focus on providing the resources and support to address our infrastructure needs from paving to stormwater.
-The FY 2024 Budget continues the progress on the capital paving plan along with significant investments into sidewalk improvements and will continue the implementation of the stormwater capital improvement plan.
-Specific activities to support these efforts include the spending of \$3.0 million for paving of city roads, \$1 million for improvements and maintenance to the stormwater drainage system, and \$1.4 million in new sidewalks and streetlights.
+The FY 2025 Budget continues the progress on the capital paving plan along with significant investments into sidewalk improvements.
+Additionally, the implementation of the stormwater capital improvement plan will continue.
+Specific activities to support these efforts include the spending of \$3.5 million for paving of city roads, \$1 million for improvements and maintenance to the stormwater drainage system, and \$1.1 million in new sidewalks.

-In addition, the FY 2024 Budget includes \$3.15 million for traffic improvement and pedestrian safety projects, and \$5.4 million has been included to continue the expansion of the Corners Connector trail system.
+In addition, the FY 2025 Budget includes \$4.0 million for traffic improvement and pedestrian safety projects and \$5.85 million to continue the expansion of the Corners Connector trail system.
 These funds will be used to complete current segments and begin planning/engineering for future ones.
 Upon completion, Corners Connector will have over 12 miles of trails throughout the City.